 2. How can we identify fundamental laws of nature directly from data?

-→ This includes causal de Finetti line of work on the statistical foundations of causality and building a foundation model for in-context causal inference on scientific applications.
+This includes causal de Finetti line of work on the Bayesian foundations of causality and building a foundation model for in-context causal inference on scientific applications.

 Prospective students.
-If you are interested in working with me on the science of AI and/or AI for Science, please email me with your CV and a short research statement.
-See current students and alumni.
+If you are interested in working with me on the science of AI and/or AI for Science, please reach out with your CV and a short research statement.

 News